- CBD may be consumed through inhalation, ingestion, sublingual administration (under the tongue), and topical application.

 - CBD topicals are applied directly on the skin, while CBD tinctures may be taken sublingually or mixed into food.

 - Consulting a doctor is highly recommended before using CBD oil products.
-A physician can give advice on dosing and the method of administration.
+A physician can give personalized medical advice including dosing and the method of administration.

 The desired method of consuming cannabidiol (CBD) primarily depends on an individual’s needs and preferences.
 CBD can be eaten, administered sublingually, applied on the skin, or inhaled through smoking and vaping.

 Various life situations may also require a different approach to consuming cannabidiol.
 For those traveling, CBD gummies may be a better option compared to using CBD tinctures.

 There are several forms of CBD products available on the market today.
 Most CBD brands offer CBD in the forms of tinctures, edibles, topicals, and vapes.